Thailand: Islands - February 2009

 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-I have just returned from a four-day dive cruise to the fabulous Similan Islands in the Andaman Sea, Thailand.
-Here are some pictures, above and underwater.
+I just came back from a four-day diving cruise in the fabulous Similan Islands, in the Andaman Sea, in Thailand.
+Here are some pictures, above and under water.

 Similan Islands

-To begin, a few pictures of this fabulous beach of the island called "number 8" of the Similan, where we stopped between two dives.
+To start with, some pictures of this fabulous beach of the island called "number 8" of Similan, where we stopped between two dives.

-Nothing has changed since my passage from three years ago.
+Nothing has changed since my visit three years ago.

-The same white sand, as fine as flour, the same translucent waves, the same azure bay that can be admired from above, from the big round rocks on which one climbs by clinging to ropes, with wooden footbridges between two blocks of granite.
+The same white sand, fine as flour, the same translucent waves, the same azure bay that can be admired from above, from the big round rocks on which one climbs by clinging to ropes, with wooden footbridges between two granite blocks.

 Atmosphere on board the Sea of Fantasy

 For the rest, comfortable boat and great atmosphere!
-I'm aboard the Sea of Fantasyof the company Eden Divers.
-I have my single cabin and my diving companions are nice people, easy to live with.
-No contingent of Germans, but on the contrary a completely international clientele.
+I'm aboard the Sea of Fantasyfrom the company Eden Divers.
+I have my own single cabin and my diving companions are nice people, easy to live with.
+There is no German contingent, but on the contrary an international clientele.

-We are thirteen divers clients, there are three guides, a videographer, six crew members and an Eden Divers manager on board.
-In all, thirteen nationalities: three French, including me, one Canadian, two Japanese, two Australians, one American, two Slovaks, two Swedes, one Turkish, one German, one Israeli, one South African, one Swiss and the Thai, of course.
+We are thirteen customer divers, there are three guides, a videographer, six crew members and a manager of Eden Divers on board.
+In all, thirteen nationalities: three French including myself, one Canadian, two Japanese, two Australians, one American, two Slovaks, two Swedes, one Turk, one German, one Israeli, one South African, one Swiss and the Thais, of course.

-Update : The story you read here goes back several years...
-So don't try to book the same cruise at Eden Divers today, the company doesn't exist anymore!
-It went bankrupt, in the hands of a German who was prosecuted in Austria for fraud, and who was arrested in Thailand in May 2014, according to the articles I read on Thai websites.
-ThePhuketNews and ChiangRaiTimes.
+Update : The story you are reading here is several years old...
+So don't try to book the same cruise at Eden Divers today, the company no longer exists!
+It went bankrupt, in the hands of a German man who was prosecuted in Austria for fraud, and who was arrested in Thailand in May 2014, if I am to believe the articles I have read on Thai sites ThePhuketNews and ChiangRaiTimes.

 No cannonballs on board, only nice people!

-But for everything to be perfect, the mantas and whale sharks would have had to be there.
+But for everything to be perfect, mantas and whale sharks should have been present.
 We hoped for them.
-Very much so.
+Very much.
 But none of the big beasts appeared in the blue...
-So I will have to come back on a future trip to see them! 😉
+So I will be obliged to come back, during a next trip, to see them! 😉

-Whatever.
-The dives were excellent anyway, and I consoled myself with a bunch of other critters, including the inevitable nudibranchs (sea slugs) that I love so much...
+No matter.
+The dives were excellent anyway, and I consoled myself with a lot of other bugs, including the inevitable nudibranchs (sea slugs) that I love so much...

 But I was lucky in my misfortune.
-The Turkish dive-master kindly lent me her small Powershot S30 with its housing so that I could continue to make pictures.
+The Turkish dive-master kindly lent me her little Powershot S30 with its housing so that I could continue to take pictures.

-I admit, the aircraft was not very good, less efficient than my A95.
+I admit, the camera wasn't great, not as good as my A95.
 But it was better than nothing.
 And I still managed to take some nice pictures.

 I come back enchanted from these four days of diving, sea and sun.